I am a computer scientist in the systems area, currently working as an

-I'm an independent consultant and technical advisor, working
+independent consultant and technical advisor.
+I enjoy collaborating

-closely with founders and engineering teams at startups.
+with founders and engineering teams at startups, as well as contributing

 where I was responsible for core resource management